woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_product-attributes.md

 # Product attributes #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate product attributes.
+The product attributes API allows you to create, view, update, and delete individual, or a batch, of product attributes.

 ## Product attribute properties ##